-3. Subsistence, Commercial, and Sport Harvest Activities
+3. Subsistence and Sport Harvest Activities

-- Before submitting a plan of operations for either onshore or offshore activities a. i. that have the potential to disrupt subsistence activities, the lessee shall consult with the potentially affected subsistence communities, the AEWC, and the NSB (collectively "parties") to discuss the siting, timing, and methods of proposed operations and safeguards or mitigating measures that could be implemented by the operator to prevent unreasonable conflicts.
+- a.
+Exploration, development and production operations shall be conducted in a manner that prevents unreasonable conflicts with subsistence activities.
+Lease-related use will be restricted when the Director determines it is necessary to prevent conflicts with local subsistence and sport harvest activities. - i.
+Before submitting a plan of operations for onshore activities that have the potential to disrupt subsistence activities, the lessee shall consult with the potentially affected subsistence communities and the NSB (collectively "parties") to discuss the siting, timing, and methods of proposed operations and safeguards or mitigating measures that could be implemented by the operator to prevent unreasonable conflicts.
 The parties shall also discuss the reasonably foreseeable effect on subsistence activities of any other operations in the area that they know will occur during the lessee's proposed operations.
-Through this consultation, the lessee shall make reasonable efforts to assure that exploration, development, and production activities are compatible with subsistence hunting and fishing activities and will not result in unreasonable interference with subsistence harvests.
-In order to avoid conflicts with subsistence, commercial, and sport harvest activities, restrictions may include alternative site selection, requiring directional drilling, seasonal drilling restrictions, and other technologies deemed appropriate by DO&G. - ii.
+Through this consultation, the lessee shall make reasonable efforts to assure that exploration, development, and production activities are compatible with subsistence hunting and fishing activities and will not result in unreasonable

+- interference with subsistence harvests.
+In order to avoid conflicts with subsistence and sport harvest activities, restrictions may include alternative site selection, requiring directional drilling, seasonal drilling restrictions, and other technologies deemed appropriate by DO&G. - ii.
 A discussion of resolutions reached or not reached during the consultation process and any plans for continued consultation shall be included in the plan of operations.
 The lessee shall identify who participated in the consultation and send copies of the plan to participating communities and the NSB when it is submitted to the division. - iii.
-If the parties cannot agree, then any of them may request that the commissioner of ADNR or his/her designee to intercede.
-The commissioner may assemble the parties or take other measures to resolve conflicts among the parties. - iv.
-The lessee shall notify the director of all concerns expressed by subsistence hunters during operations and of steps taken to address such concerns. - b.
+If the parties cannot agree, then any of them may request that the Commissioner of ADNR or his/her designee intercede.
+The Commissioner may assemble the parties or take other measures to resolve conflicts among the parties. - iv.
+The lessee shall notify the Director of all concerns expressed by subsistence hunters during operations and of steps taken to address such concerns. - b.
 Traditional and customary access to subsistence areas shall be maintained unless reasonable alternative access is provided to subsistence users.
 "Reasonable access" is access using means generally available to subsistence users.
-Lessees will consult the NSB, nearby communities, and native organizations for assistance in identifying and contacting local subsistence users.
+Lessees will consult the NSB, nearby communities, and native organizations for assistance in identifying and contacting local subsistence users. - c.
+Exploratory drilling operations may be restricted during the fall caribou migration (August 1 through October 31) in the Chandler, Nanushuk, Itkillik, Kuparuk, and Anaktuvuk River valleys to allow for subsistence hunting. - d.
+Exploration activities may be restricted during fall caribou migration (August 1 through October 31); and the siting of permanent facilities, except for roads or pipelines, will be prohibited in the Chandler, Anaktuvuk, Nanushuk, Itkillik, and Kuparuk River valleys, unless the lessee demonstrates to the satisfaction of the Director, in consultation with the NSB, that the development will not preclude reasonable subsistence user access to caribou. - Lease related use may be restricted when the Director determines it is necessary to prevent conflicts with subsistence and sport harvest activities.
+DO&G will consult with other agencies, the affected local borough(s) and the public to identify and avoid potential conflicts that are brought to the division's attention both in the planning and operational phases of lease-related activities.
+In order to avoid conflicts with subsistence, commercial and sport harvest activities, restrictions may include alternative site selection, requiring directional drilling, seasonal drilling restrictions, and other technologies deemed appropriate by the Director.